skycrossman/bayrationality/index.md

 Most AI Safety events don't get advertised publicly, so get in contact with people in the community to know what's happening.

 *Last Updated: 2024-08-22*

+*Leave a comment on [the LessWrong mirror](https://www.lesswrong.com/posts/hDefuqC2Rbnr8THYW/index-of-rationalist-groups-in-the-bay-area-july-2024) to suggest changes to this page.*